 How much does fantasy football cost?

 Fantasy football sites usually offer free contests.
-But if you’re in it for the big prizes, most public competitions require entry deposits or monthly fees.
-Private fantasy leagues cost differently based on the platform used and the predetermined buy-in—some in-person leagues play for tacos.
+But if you're in it for the big prizes, most public competitions require entry deposits or monthly fees.
+Private fantasy leagues carry different costs based on the platform used and the predetermined buy-in — some in-person leagues play for tacos.

 What is a fantasy football commissioner fee?

-The person in charge of a paid fantasy league—usually referred to as the commissioner or league manager—may have to pay a fee to run their league on specific platforms each season.
+The person in charge of a paid fantasy league — typically referred to as the commissioner or league manager — may have to pay a fee to run their league on specific platforms each season.
 In most cases, league members split the cost and pay the commissioner.

 What is a PPR league?

-In a PPR (points-per-reception) league, you will receive points for every reception completed by a player in your starting lineup.
+In a PPR (points-per-reception) league, you'll receive points for every reception completed by a player in your starting lineup.

 Check out our How We Rank page to learn more about our methods.